bloodstiller/bloodstiller.com/content/Walkthroughs/Resolute-box.md

     -   `$Env:PATH`
     -   {{< figure src="/ox-hugo/2024-10-20-155942_.png" >}}

--   **The path is standard for a Windows environment**: Here’s a breakdown:
+-   **The path is standard for a Windows environment**: Here's a breakdown:
     -   `C:\Windows\system32`: Primary system directory containing essential system files and executables.
     -   `C:\Windows`: The root directory for the Windows OS.
     -   `C:\Windows\System32\Wbem`: Contains files and tools for Windows Management Instrumentation (WMI).